benjaminion/upgrading-ethereum-book/src/book.md

 ### Diversity <!-- /part2/incentives/diversity -->

+#### Summary

+ - Beacon chain incentives strongly encourage diversity among client deployments, hosting infrastructure, and staking pools.
+ - Lack of diversity puts at risk both the chain in general and all those going with the majority.
+ - The greater the share of validators hosted by a single client implementation the greater the risk.

-#### Diversity makes you stronger
+#### Diversity makes everyone stronger

-It is not unintentional that both the [inactivity leak](/part2/incentives/inactivity) and the slashing [correlation penalty](/part2/incentives/slashing#the-correlation-penalty) provide a direct encouragement to diversify the network as much as possible.
+It is not unintentional that both the [inactivity leak](/part2/incentives/inactivity) and the slashing [correlation penalty](/part2/incentives/slashing#the-correlation-penalty) provide a strong encouragement to diversify the network as much as possible.

-The inactivity leak is much more likely to occur on a network on which a single client implementation is used to run over 33% of validators, or a single staking operator controls over 33% of validators, or over 33% of validators are deployed to the same hosting infrastructure.
-All these scenarios constitute single points of failure that could prevent the beacon chain from finalising and lead to a leak which penalises those running the majority client most harshly.
+The inactivity leak is much more likely to occur on a network in which a single client implementation runs over 33% of validators, or a single staking operator controls over 33% of validators, or over 33% of validators are deployed to the same hosting infrastructure.
+All these scenarios constitute single points of failure that could prevent the beacon chain from finalising and lead to a leak that penalises those running the majority (offline) client most harshly.

-The situation becomes potentially much worse when there is a majority client with over 66% of the validators.
-In the case of a consensus bug that went unfixed for some time (several weeks), the inactivity leak could lead to the beacon chain becoming irrecoverably partitioned as each side of the fork independently regains finality.
+The situation becomes potentially much worse when a single client hosts half or more of the validators.
+In the case of a consensus bug that were to go unfixed for some time (on the order of a week), the inactivity leak could lead to the beacon chain becoming irrecoverably partitioned as each side of the fork independently regains finality.

+A single client approaching[^fn-approaches-67] hosting 67% of the validators is potentially catastropic.
+A bug in that client would very quickly finalise a broken version of the chain, leaving the community with a horrible dilemma: modify the other clients (and the specification) to reproduce the bug, or slash all the validators on the incorrect chain.
+There are no good outcomes here, which is why it is critical that we do not end up in such a situation.[^fn-client-diversity-220112]

+[^fn-approaches-67]: If the share is less than 67% the incorrect chain won't finalise immediately, but very soon the inactivity leak will raise the proportion above 67% on that chain and it will then finalise.

+[^fn-client-diversity-220112]: As of 2022-01-12, the Prysm client [appears to have](https://twitter.com/sproulM_/status/1481109509544513539) 68.1% of the validators.

-As for slashing, once again running a majority client could be an act of self-harm.
+As for slashing, once again running a majority client could be another act of self-harm.
 Should a client implementation have a bug that leads to its validators becoming slashed en-masse the correlated slashing penalties would be much more severe than if the same thing happened to those running a minority client.

 This is not just a theoretical issue.
-It is instructive to revisit the [major incident](https://hackmd.io/@benjaminion/wnie2_200822#Medalla-Meltdown-redux) that occurred on the Medalla testnet.
+It is instructive to revisit the [major incident](https://hackmd.io/@benjaminion/wnie2_200822#Medalla-Meltdown-redux) that occurred on the Medalla testnet, in which an issue in the majority client caused a high degree of chaos and led to large numbers of slashings.

 ## The Building Blocks <!-- /part2/building_blocks -->